Sports Programs in the US Navy

 Sailors with the athletic skills to compete at the national level in a team or individual sports have the chance to represent the Navy at higher level athletic competitions through the Navy Sports program.

-“The Navy Sports program is an opportunity for active-duty Sailors and selected Reservists to participate in a higher level of sports that goes beyond the base intramural program,” explained John Hickok, head of the Navy Sports program for the Navy’s Morale, Welfare, and Recreation (MWR) Division.
+“The Navy Sports program is an opportunity for active-duty Sailors and selected Reservists to participate in a higher level of sports that goes beyond the base intramural program,” explained John Hickok, former head of the Navy Sports program for the Navy’s Morale, Welfare, and Recreation (MWR) Division, in a Navy statement.

 The Navy Sports Program also allows people who participate in activities that are not normally offered on a base, such as rowing, archery, and shooting, to compete at a high level.